ibm-cloud-docs/AnalyticsEngine/customizing-cluster.md

  - Or when you need to rerun a bootstrap customization script

 The target can be one of the following four types
-  - `all`: runs the customization on all nodes of the cluster, including management and compute nodes
+  - `all`: runs the customization on all nodes of the cluster, including management, compute and task nodes
+  - `task`: runs the customization on all task nodes
   - `data`: runs the customization on all compute nodes
   - `management2` or `management3` (the `management-slave1` or `management-slave2` nodes are deprecated): runs on the management2 or management3 node as specified.
 You may need this for configuring Ambari parameters as give in the example section.
   - A comma separated list of fully qualified node names: This runs on the given list of nodes only.

 If the target is multiple nodes, the customization scripts are executed in parallel.

-**Important**: You cannot name the `management1` node (the  master management node is deprecated) as a target.
+You cannot name the `management1` node (the  master management node is deprecated) as a target.
+{: important}

 ## Predefined environment variables available for use in the customization script
 The following predefined environment variables are available that can be used in the customization script: